 Payment is expected at time of service and a credit card must be provided prior to initiating services.

 Full service fee will be charged for appointments not cancelled prior to 24-hours of scheduled start time of appointment.
-Exceptions are made for illness and poor driving conditions.
+Exceptions are made for illness.
 If you are able to reschedule within the week of your appointment, your fee may be waved.